rclone/rclone/CONTRIBUTING.md

 ## Reporting a bug ##

 Bug reports are welcome.
-Please when submitting add:
+Check your issue exists with the latest version first.
+Please add when submitting:

   * Rclone version (eg output from `rclone -V`)
   * Which OS you are using and how many bits (eg Windows 7, 64 bit)